CodeLeoX16/Hospital-Management/README.md

 ## 📖 How to Use

-- 1. Clone the repository:
+- 1.Clone the repository:

    git clone https://github.com/your-username/hospital-management-system.git

-- 2. Navigate to the project directory:
+- 2.Navigate to the project directory:

    cd hospital-management-system

-- 3. Compile the code using a C++ compiler:
+- 3.Compile the code using a C++ compiler:

    g++ main.cpp -o hospital_management

-- 4. Run the program:
+- 4.Run the program:

    ./hospital_management

-- 5. Follow the menu prompts to:
+- 5.Follow the menu prompts to:

   * Add patients and doctors.